Engine derate is an automatic safety precaution that temporarily reduces power output to protect and prolong the integrity of a diesel engine.

 The dosing valve is responsible for injecting DEF into the exhaust stream and, if it malfunctions, your engine will be forced into derate.
-This is because the ECU will not receive the correct information about the amount of DEF in the system and, as a result, will not be able to properly regulate the engine’s emissions.
+This is because the ECU will not receive the correct information about the amount of DEF in the system.
+As a result, will not be able to properly regulate the engine’s emissions.

 DEF Pump Assembly Failure

 The DEF pump assembly is responsible for pumping DEF fluid to the SCR catalyst.
-If this component fails, it can cause a build-up of NOx emissions that can damage the environment and pollute the air.
+If this component fails, it can cause a build-up of NOx emissions that can pollute the air.

 SCR Catalyst Failure

 The SCR catalyst is responsible for converting NOx emissions into nitrogen and water vapor.
-If this component fails, it can cause a build-up of NOx emissions that can damage the environment and pollute the air.
+If this component fails, it can cause a build-up of NOx emissions that can pollute the air.